boffin311/ParkEasePosShowCase/README.md

 ### Initially we have two Screen which allow the attendant to Park IN and OUT the Vehicle in the available slot.
 This can be done by two ways either by writing the vehicle number in the blocks given or by scanning the barcode from the user app

+<br></br>
 <p float="left">
 <img src="image1.png" alt="first screen" width="300">
+<br></br>
+### Initially we have two Screen which allow the attendant to Park IN and OUT the Vehicle in the available slot.
+This can be done by two ways either by writing the vehicle number in the blocks given or by scanning the barcode from the user app
 <img src="image2.png" alt="second screen" width="300">
 <img src="image3.png" alt="third screen" width="300">
 <img src="image4.png" alt="fourth screen" width="300">